Ethorbit/SteamDeck-SteamOS-Guides/README.md

 ### Unable to login to Steam
 Do it in Desktop mode.
 Native controls may not work fully until *after* an account has been added, so plug a mouse in.

-### Custom mounts are not showing up in Steam
-Add it in Desktop mode, then it'll show in Big Picture.